ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

         window.show()
         sys.exit(app.exec())

-For each button we connect it to a function that contains the logic.
+Connect each button to a function that contains the logic.

 .. code:: python